 Walking is the easiest way to break free from a sedentary lifestyle.
 Depression often leaves you by yourself with only negative thoughts to keep you company.
 Instead, grab a jacket, head outside and stroll in the fresh air.
 You could even call a friend to keep you company.

-Running causes a release of endorphins in the brain.
-A natural type of morphine that produces a sense of joy and well-being.
-This can be a very effective solution to low mood.
+Running causes a release of endorphins in the brain, which act as a natural type of morphine, producing a sense of joy and well-being.
+This can be a very effective remedy for a low mood.

 Seeing your body become healthy and chiseled is a great feeling.
 Start slow, and consult with a personal trainer if necessary.

 Feelings of depression often coincide with the winter months.
-Have a look at this guide for EXERCISING IN WINTER
+Have a look at this guide for EXERCISING IN WINTERShare With A Friend